 Pan-United Corporation Ltd (Pan-United) is an Asia-based technology company catalysing change in the concrete and logistics space.
-Listed on the SGX Mainboard (SGX: P52), we are at the global forefront of concrete technology.
-Through extensive R&D, Pan-United has created over 300 highly specialised low-carbon footprint concrete solutions for all built environment needs.
-These solutions are developed in collaboration with our customers to their unique present and future specifications.
-We take pride in making concrete greener and stronger to decarbonise cities; in working to lower our carbon footprint and to ensure a safer world for future generations.
+Listed on the SGX Mainboard (SGX: P52), we are at the global forefront of sustainable concrete technology.

+Through extensive R&D, Pan-United has created over 300 highly specialised low-carbon concrete solutions for all built environment needs.
+These solutions are often developed in collaboration with our customers to their unique present and future specifications.
+Pan-United takes pride in making concrete greener and stronger to decarbonise cities.
+We are continually working to lower our carbon footprint and to ensure a safer world for future generations.